Conformal blocks attached to twisted groups: Introduction

-This shows in particular that $\Hhn{\V}_{\Cun}$ is a locally free module over $\Hur$.
-The idea is to realise $\Hhn{\V}$ as a Fock-type representation of a Lie algebra of derivations which is a central extension of the sheaf of logarithmic vector fields of $\bHur$ along $\Delta_{univ}$.
-It is important to remark that the flat connection we obtain on $\PP(\Hhne_\Cun)$ descends to $\Hurz$ and generalizes the \emph{WZW connection} defined in terms of conformal field theory.
-Combining this with the fusion rules, we are able to prove the local freeness on the whole stack $\bHur$ (Corollary \ref{cor-HhnFREEEEE}).

-It is then clear that the fusion rules play a double role in the theory of conformal blocks.
-On one side they contribute to show that $\Hhn{\V}_\Cun$ is locally free on the whole $\bHur$, and on the other side they are a useful tool to reduce the computation to lower genera curves.
+This shows in particular that $\VV_\ell(\V_1, \dots, \V_n)$ is a locally free module over $\Hur[n]$.
+Combining this with a refined version of the factorization rules (Proposition \ref{EisIso}), we are able to prove the local freeness of the sheaf on the whole stack $\bHur[n]$.
+Also in this twisted setting then, the factorization rules play a double role in the theory of conformal blocks.
+On one side they contribute to show that $\VV_\ell(\V_1, \dots, \V_n)$ is locally free on the whole $\bHur[n]$, and on the other side they are a useful tool to reduce the computation to lower genera curves.